NVIDIA/NVFlare/docs/user_guide/application.rst

-    format_version, The NVIDIA FLARE version for this config executors, The configuration for Tasks and Executors which now includes Trainers task_data_filters, "What filters to apply to data arriving at client, see :ref:`NVIDIA FLARE Filters`" task_result_filters, "What filters to apply to data leaving client, :ref:`NVIDIA FLARE Filters`" components, All of the Components to use
+    format_version, The NVIDIA FLARE version for this config executors, The configuration for Tasks and Executors which now includes Trainers task_data_filters, "What filters to apply to data arriving at client, see :ref:`filters`" task_result_filters, "What filters to apply to data leaving client, :ref:`filters`" components, All of the Components to use

 ***********
 Custom Code
 ***********

-You can write your own components following the :ref:`programming_guide:Programming Guide`.
+You can write your own components following the :ref:`programming_guide`.

 To use it in your application, put the code inside the "custom" folder of the application folder.